Career of Lionel Messi: 2016–2019: Initial retirement and return

-"My thinking right now and thinking about it in the locker room, I'm done playing with the national team.
-I tried my hardest.
-It's been four finals, and I was not able to win.
-I tried everything possible.
-It hurts me more than anyone, but it is evident that this is not for me."

-— – Messi initially announcing his international retirement following Argentina's loss in the Copa América Centenario final.

-Losing his third consecutive final in three years weighed heavily on Messi; teammate Sergio Agüero stated that Messi was at the worst he had seen him in the dressing room after the Copa América Centenario final.
-When it came time to address the media after the match, Messi announced his retirement from international football at 29 years old.
+Losing his third consecutive final in three years weighed heavily on Messi.
+After the Copa América Centenario final, he announced his retirement from international football at 29 years old.
 He suggested that many wanted to see him retire, saying "I think this is best for everyone, firstly for me and for a lot of people that wish this."

 Following his announcement, a nationwide campaign began in Argentina for Messi to change his mind about retiring.
-When the team landed in Buenos Aires, Messi was greeted by fans with signs saying "Don't go, Leo", and prominent national figures such as President of Argentina Mauricio Macri and Diego Maradona publicly urged him to reverse his decision.
-The campaign continued through the Argentina capital; Buenos Aires Mayor Horacio Rodríguez Larreta unveiled a statue of Messi to convince him to reconsider retirement, the "Don't go, Leo" slogan appeared on traffic signs all throughout the city, and a demonstration with 50,000 supporters at the Obelisco de Buenos Aires was planned on 2 July to urge Messi to come back.
+When the team landed in Buenos Aires, Messi was greeted by fans with signs saying "Don't go, Leo".
+Prominent national figures such as President Mauricio Macri and Diego Maradona publicly urged him to reverse his decision.
+Buenos Aires Mayor Horacio Rodríguez Larreta unveiled a statue of Messi to convince him to reconsider retirement, and the "Don't go, Leo" slogan appeared on traffic signs throughout the city.
+(Note: Attributed to multiple references:) One demonstration on 2 July saw hundreds of Messi supporters clamoring for his return in the pouring rain at the Obelisco de Buenos Aires.

-Just a week after Messi announced his international retirement, Argentine newspaper La Nación reported that he was reconsidering playing for Argentina at the 2018 FIFA World Cup qualifiers in September.
-On 12 August, it was confirmed that Messi had reversed his decision to retire from international football, reportedly saying "A lot of things went through my mind on the night of the final and I gave serious thought to quitting, but my love for my country and this shirt is too great."
-He was subsequently included in the squad for the national team's upcoming World Cup qualifiers by new Argentina manager Edgardo Bauza, who replaced Martino following the loss in the Copa América Centenario final.
+A week after Messi announced his retirement, the Argentine newspaper La Nación reported that he was reconsidering playing for Argentina at the 2018 FIFA World Cup qualifiers in September.
+On 12 August, it was confirmed that Messi had reversed his decision.
+He said, "A lot of things went through my mind on the night of the final and I gave serious thought to quitting, but my love for my country and this shirt is too great."
+He was subsequently included in the squad for the national team's upcoming World Cup qualifiers by Argentina's new manager Edgardo Bauza.